rfshelley/Documentation/smartapp-developers-guide/routines.rst

 Routines
 ========

-*Routines* (or *Hello Home Actions* in older mobile apps) allow certain things to happen when the routine is invoked.
+*Routines* (or *Hello Home Actions* in older mobile apps) allow certain things to happen when the Routine is invoked.

 .. image:: ../img/smartapps/routines.png